Wimbledon 5

 What is there to eat at Wimbledon?

-If you happen to be on a budget, or perhaps last night’s leftovers are too hard to resist, you are more than welcome to pack your own food and drink.
+If you happen to be on a budget, or perhaps last night’s leftovers are too hard to resist, you're more than welcome to pack your own food and drink.
 Just remember that picnic hampers and cool boxes are not permitted.
 When it comes to alcohol, bear in mind that BYO alcohol is limited to one bottle of wine (750ml) or two cans of beer or premixed aperitifs per person.
 Bottles of spirits or fortified wines are not permitted.

 What items do I need to bring to Wimbledon?